alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 ## One more (short) REST explainer

 REST stands for "Representational State Transfer."
-It's an academic term from [Roy Fielding's PhD dissertation](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) that describes the fundamental constraints that, in his view, made the World Wide Web a successful distributed system.
+It's an academic term from [Roy Fielding's PhD dissertation](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), describing the fundamental constraints that, in Fielding's view, made the World Wide Web a successful distributed system.
 Web browsers don't _always_ follow his constraints ([Fielding is not a fan of cookies](https://ics.uci.edu/~fielding/pubs/dissertation/evaluation.htm#sec_6_3_4_2)), but for the most part they do, and the thesis is about why that works.

 Here are the main constraints that make the web RESTful: